The Trump trade looks dead

 Massive investors like Bridgewater and firms like Bank of America aren’t helping matters, having thrown cold water on the idea of a seamless implementation as recently as Wednesday.

-Even financials, the golden child of the S&P 500 postelection rally that reached as high as 12%, have faltered of late.
+Even financials, the golden child of the S&P 500 post-election rally that reached as high as 12%, have faltered of late.
 The same goes for companies that pay the most taxes.
-A quick glance at trading over the past couple of weeks shows investors are listening to the heavyweights who are now doubling as stock market naysayers.
+A quick glance at trading over the last couple weeks shows investors are listening to the heavyweights who are now doubling as stock market naysayers.

 Here’s a further breakdown of the four areas serving as bellwether indicators for the health of the flagging Trump trade: